BerkeleyAutomation/fog_x/design_doc/planning_doc.md

 6. compare with standard tfds on loading and storage
 7. recover shema from save data

+### operations to be supported
+1. merge
+2. migration

 ### known bugs
 3. sql part is completely broken
 4. need to describe lazily loaded frames, more metadata fields